Memorandum

 In law, a memorandum is a record of the terms of a transaction or contract, such as a policy memo, memorandum of understanding, memorandum of agreement, or memorandum of association.
 In business, a memo is typically used by firms for internal communication, while letters are typically for external communication.

 Other memorandum formats include briefing notes, reports, letters, and binders.
 They may be considered grey literature.
 Memorandum formatting may vary by office or institution.
 For example, if the intended recipient is a cabinet minister or a senior executive, the format might be rigidly defined and limited to one or two pages.
 If the recipient is a colleague, the formatting requirements are usually more flexible.

 Policy briefing note

-A specific type of memorandum is the policy briefing note (alternatively referred to in various jurisdictions and governing traditions as policy issues paper, policy memoranda, or cabinet submission amongst other terms), a document for transmitting policy analysis into the political decision making sphere.
+A specific type of memorandum is the policy briefing note (alternatively referred to in various jurisdictions and governing traditions as policy issues paper, policy memorandums, or cabinet submission amongst other terms), a document for transmitting policy analysis into the political decision making sphere.
 Typically, a briefing note may be denoted as either “for information” or “for decision”.

 Origins of term

-The origins of the term “briefing” lie in legal “briefs” and the derivative “military briefings”.
+The origins of the term lie in legal “briefs” and the derivative “military briefings”.
 The plural form of the Latin noun memorandum so derived is properly memoranda, but if the word is deemed to have become a word of the English language, the plural memorandums, abbreviated to memos, may be used.
 (See also Agenda, Corrigenda, Addenda).